MaxDev001101/Programming_CW-1/README.md

 # Programming_CW-1
-This repo is about my CourseWork of the module Programming and Algorithms 2
+This repo is about my CourseWork-1 of the module Programming and Algorithms 2